This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Instant Pot pressure cooker instructions

 Select the "Sauté" setting on the pressure cooker (this part is done without the lid).
-Add the chopped onion and cook for 5-7 minutes, until translucent (or increase the time to about 20 minutes if you like them caramelized).
+Add a little oil and the chopped onion and cook for 5-7 minutes, until translucent (or increase the time to about 20 minutes if you like them caramelized).
 Add the garlic and cook for a minute or less, until fragrant.

 Add the ground beef.
 Cook for 8-10 minutes, breaking apart with a spatula, until browned.